-As auteurs go, Wes Anderson is known for a whimsical use of colour and world-unto-itself mastery of mise-en-scène.
-The inspired palettes of his set designs frequently blend delicate pastels (Tenenbaum pink, anyone?) with unexpected pops of vibrant primary hues.
+As auteurs go, Wes Anderson is known for a whimsical use of color and world-unto-itself mastery of mise en scène.
+The inspired color palettes of his set designs frequently blend delicate pastels (Tenenbaum pink, anyone?) with unexpected pops of vibrant primary hues.
 Edited, soulful, and immaculately cool, it’s the sort of fodder to inspire a Tumblr craze or two—and has via Movies in Color and Wes Anderson Palettes.
 We paired these eye-candy menageries with real-life rooms that channel the director’s signature tonal aesthetic, and, well, we’ll just have to be secretly in love with them and leave it at that.

 There’s no more fashionable entrance than Margot Tenenbaum’s signature full-length mink by way of the Green Line bus.
 (As always, she was late.)
 Cornflower blue pairs effortlessly with complementary marigold and a splash of witty red accessories.

-Anderson’s adaptation of Roald Dahl’s Fantastic Mr. Fox is a dreamscape for any neutral colour palette aficionado.
-A melange of blonde-on-blonde hues pairs chicly with dark hunter greens and bursts of primary colours.
+Anderson’s adaptation of Roald Dahl’s The Fantastic Mr. Fox is a dreamscape for any neutral color palette aficionado.
+A melange of blond-on-blond hues pairs chicly with dark hunter greens and bursts of primary colors.
 Get the look with organic materiality and raw, sophisticated details in heirloom woods and rich bronze.

 The Life Aquatic makes a strong case for the undeniable appeal of mustard yellow, bright orange, and dusty neutrals.
 Get the bright look with bold-colored furnishings and a statement-making accent wall.

 Invoke the exotic Eastern colorways of The Darjeeling Limited by juxtaposing bohemian turquoise with eclectic, soulful dark hues.
 Mix in cool teal and saffron yellow for a well-traveled and spirited look.